toasty-boop/gd_tunnel/GD Docs.md

 # Variables

-## Player jumping

-### (NOTE THAT THE FOLLOWING INFORMATION IS ONLY IN 1X SPEED)

-The player jumps around ~2.35 in jump_height, with 0.43 seconds of air time (0.35 seconds if mini) Meaning, the gravity is around ~ (8*(jump_height * 2) / (air_time ^ 2))  AKA, around ~203.35316387236347 is subtracted every second.

-To calculate the jump boost, just obtain (gravity * airtime / 2.15), or (-gravity * airtime / 2.15) if the player is inverted in gravity.

-### Of course, this information tries to resemble the real game's variables, and isnt actually real.
-PLEASE tell me if there's another way, though!!

 ## Speed

-To calculate speeds, I used math to obtain how fast the player goes in each speed portal.

 0.5x speed (Or 2nd speed portal in-game) = 16.7364016736 studs per sec (considering player size), or 8.3682008368 gd blocks per sec
 1x speed (Or 1st speed portal in-game) = 20.7522697796 studs per sec (considering player size), or 10.3761348898 gd blocks per sec